 Huntley Meadows Park

 This amazing natural oasis hidden in Alexandria is a perfect place to take kids for a fun yet chill outdoor adventure.
 Scenic views and wildlife sightings are abundant on an easy, one-mile hike that winds through woods and along a boardwalk over wetlands.
 Fall may just be the best time to enjoy it all.
 The marsh areas that get hot and sticky under the summer sun with no coverage above are cool and pleasant come autumn.
 Walks in the woods and landscape views are enhanced by seasonal color, and the crunch of leaves underfoot may be the only sound that breaks the peace besides bird calls and kids’ squeals of delight.
-View more scenes from a recent visit here.
+View more scenes from one of our visits here.

 KFDC Tip: Stop in the Visitor Center for small exhibits about local wildlife and activities for kids.